Meteorites from Mars, outer space land on Christie's auction block

 The online-only sale of 66 lots ending on Wednesday includes "meteorites containing the oldest matter humankind can touch," Christie's said in a statement.

-Items include "rocks that have been jettisoned by larger meteorite impacts on the moon or on Mars," astrophysicist Neil DeGrasse Tyson said in an interview on Tuesday.
+Items include "rocks that have been jettisoned by larger meteorite impacts on the moon or on Mars," astrophysicist Neil DeGrasse Tyson said in an interview.
 "These rocks escaped, those bodies wandered through space, some of which landed here on Earth."

 The top price is expected to go to the third largest Mars rock on Earth.
 But the quirkiest item up for grabs since the auction opened on Feb.
 9 is a doghouse.